 Bob then said a few words on the role of the supervisor: 'Very soon students should come to know more about their specialist subject than the professor.
 But the professor will always have a wider knowledge of the general field, and so be able to anticipate pitfalls and guide the student towards things they should read, and how to disagree with them if necessary.'
-Bob was also a gifted pianist, and wrote widely on the aesthetics of music. and so was often, and generously, able to give me views and information on the subject.
+Bob was also a gifted pianist, and wrote widely on the aesthetics of music, and so was often, and generously, able to give me views and information on the subject.
 He had the gift of challenging without criticising, or undermining tentative ideas in gestation.
 A less sympathetic and perspicacious supervisor could have shredded someone embarking on this ambitious enterprise - I hadn't written an essay in 30 years.
 Bob unfailingly seemed to know how much - or how little - to say and I always came away from our meetings with some relevant and constructive insight into how the work was progressing.

 The Philosophy Department was then housed in the Bryn, and in the 90's was a marvellously rich and eclectic place, with opportunities to study almost any aspect of the subject.
 The Wednesday evening colloquia with visiting speakers were always well attended and the Friday afternoon postgraduate meeting was lively and stimulating.
-I also attended Bob's underlaten for his knowledge graduate lectures on Aesthetics, as well as a memorable course he devised on the Philosophy of Science.
-To attend his seminars was always rewarding; his breadth of knowledge enlivened every discussion, and he took delight in a vigorous exchange of views.
-He had a way of letting students find their own way while shepherding them discreetly from distance, knowing always the right comment which would stimulate their own ideas.
+I also attended Bob's undergraduate lectures on Aesthetics, as well as a memorable course he devised on the Philosophy of Science.
+To attend his seminars was always rewarding; his breadth of knowledge enlivened every discussion, and he took delight in a